flaviomerenda/dashboard-fe/docs/reviewGraph.md

   D3js force graph and handles events.

 ### Service `rgProcessor`
-1. enriches acred credibility review Graphs to make them compatible with D3js force-graphs.
-Both graphs contains nodes and links, but the enriching process adds fields:
+1. Converts the acred credibility review Graph into a `UICredReviewGraph` which is compatible with D3js force-graphs.
+Both graphs contain nodes and links, but the enriching process adds fields relevant for displaying the graph and managing state and UI events.
+See the [model section](#Model).
-   * for nodes:
-     * `id`: either the identifier, '@id' of 'url' value
-     * `hierarchyLevel`: int with depth from the mainNode
-     * `group`: int based on the nodeType (e.g. Review, Bot, Thing)
-     * `nodeSize`: deprecated, useful only if using svg circle
-     * `nodeScale`: used to transform the standard size of the svg element
-     * `enabledNode`: bool currently fixed to true
-   * for links:
-     * `value`: float, currently fixed value
-   * for both nodes and links:
-     * `opacity`: used to store the "current" opacity
-     * `originalOpacity`: used to store "temporary" opacity //FIXME: we should be able to calculate opacity based on some global state, instead of introducing state here
-   * Adds calculated field values value, originalOpacity and opacity to links

- 2. providing common extractor functions to access and calculate information about nodes and links in the graph.
+2. provides common extractor functions to access and calculate information about nodes and links in the graph (both the original acred Graph as well as for the `UICredReviewGraph`).
 These are available via the `search`, `nodeMapper` and `linkMapper` properties.

-## View
-Implemented in `src/app/partials/reviewGraph.html` (of course the dashboard css is used to format the html elements).
-The view is relatively simple and defines:
-* title `.review-graph-explanation` (sic)
-* main graph `.review-graph`
-  * sidebar `.review-graph-sidebar`
-    * contains buttons with the icons calling `sidebarGraphEvent(nodeType:graphId)`
-  * the actual graph `.review-graph-render` rendered by the `reviewGraphDir`ective
-* view buttons `.rg-critical-path-bar`
-  * "fit to view" calls `zoomFit()`
-  * "show/hide discarded evidence" calls `clickCriticalPath()`
-* doc details `.ciDocument` (sic)
-  * shows different cards depending on current selection
-    * given by state flags `activateReviewCard`, `activateItemReviewedCard`, `activateBotCard` or `activateOrganizationCard`

-### `reviewGraphDir`ective
-This is the **real** controller and does most of the work